Vyral/base-template/_drafts/do-you-need-a-home-warranty.md

 {% include youtube.html %}

+Many buyers aren’t sure if getting a home warranty is worth it, so today we’ll get to the bottom of this question.

 Buyers often ask whether they should get a home warranty when purchasing a new property.
 Actually, yes—getting a home warranty is generally a good idea, especially given that sellers typically pay for a one-year policy at closing.
 And since a comprehensive policy tends to cost about $550 (or more if the home comes with a pool or some similar amenity), this is a great deal.&nbsp;

 So unless the buyer is specifically opposed to doing so, our team almost always includes this request in their sales contract.&nbsp;